How to Plan Your Kitchen Appliance Project

 The ABCs of Kitchen Design: Architects, Builders, and Contractors

 Everyone talks about the ABCs or the basics of any process.
-In this case, it's literal.

 Your first and most important job is to choose the best architects, builders, and contractors.
-You'll also need to decide which appliance stores and cabinet shops can meet your needs.

-Spend 50% of your time researching your top choices in your local area.
+Spend 70% of your time researching your top choices in your local area.

 It's easier to find reviews through Google, Yelp, and the Better Business Bureau (BBB).

-Look at their portfolios, check their work and talk to their past and present customers.
+Look at their portfolios, check their work, and talk to their past and present customers.

 I have finished two renovations and two store openings since 2014.
-One painful observation I made was good tradespeople solve problems.
-Bad ones cause them.

 You want a sense of what they have done to understand what they will do.

-Then get everything in writing.
+Then, get everything in writing.

 Ask Yourself the Right Questions for Your Kitchen Space